 Beyond the Sock is a one-of-kind puppetry workshop located on the University of North Texas campus in Denton, Texas.
 This four and a half day event immerses attendees in the desgin, construction, and performance techniques used with "hand and rod" style puppets similar to those found in some of entertainment's most endearing television series and films.

 For five years Beyond The Sock Workshop sessions have been co-hosted by the of the University Of North Texas Department of Media Artsand Department of Dance and Theatre.
 Additional support has been provided by the UNT Office of Equity and Diversity and the Greater Denton Arts Council.
-Through the combined efforts of everyone involved attendees have access to spacious and well-equipped facilities for design, construction and performance.
+Through the combined efforts of both departments, workshop staff and volunteers involved attendees have access to spacious and well-equipped facilities for design, construction and performance.
 This includes a dedicated design space, theatre space, construction shop and HD production studio spaces.
-Workshop coordinators and UNT faculty members James M. Martin (Assistant Professor of Media Arts) Mario Tooch (Senior Lecturer Dept. of Dance and Theatre) and Adam Chamberlin (Associate Professor Dept. of Dance and Theatre) supervise all sessions and serve as liaisons for attendees and instructors.
+Workshop coordinators and founders are UNT faculty members James M. Martin (Assistant Professor of Media Arts) Mario Tooch (Senior Lecturer Dept. of Dance and Theatre) and Adam Chamberlin (Associate Professor Dept. of Dance and Theatre) who supervise all sessions and serve as liaisons for attendees and instructors.